MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_media_info.md

 Specifies a value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff566356">STORAGE_BUS_TYPE</a> that indicates the bus type.

+### -field DeviceSpecific.TapeInfo.BusSpecificData

+### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation

+Specifies bus-specific information from mode page data that describes the medium supported by the tape drive.
+Values for other bus types will be supplied in a later release.

+### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation.MediumType

+Specifies the SCSI-specific medium type.

+### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation.DensityCode

+Specifies the SCSI-specific current operating density for read/write operations.

 ## -remarks

 This structure is used by a storage driver to indicate the types of media supported by a device and which type is currently mounted, if any.
 A driver must provide this information if it might control drives in a media library or changer or if its device might be accessed by the Removable Storage Manager (RSM).